InSyncWithFoo/pyright-for-pycharm/docs/configurations/executables.md

 * <i>[Where does pip install its packages?][5]</i> - <i>Stack Overflow</i>
 * <i>[folders][6]</i> - <i>npm Docs</i>

-If a relative path is specified, it would be interpreted as relative to the project directory.

 The executables are used as-is with no additional checks.
 This is useful if you want to use a Pyright fork or a custom script.